 Winter is coming and, once again, you have to buy winter tires for your car and, once again dealers, independent auto shops, and tire shops will try to convince you that they have the best tires you can find on the surface of the earth.

-7 Best Snow Chains for Cars, Trucks and SUVs
+6 Best Winter Tires for Cars, Trucks, and SUVs

 The Bridgestone Blizzak has been one of the best-known tires in the automotive industry for a long time now.
 With the WS80, the latest addition to the Blizzak range, Bridgestone unveils the sixth generation of this tire, first launched in the 90s.